mobxjs/mobx/docs/refguide/extending.md

 	tick() {
 		this.currentDateTime = new Date();
-		// let mobservable now that this data source has changed this.atom.reportChanged();
+		// let mobx now that this data source has changed this.atom.reportChanged();
 	}